USEPA/pyaqsapi/docs/_build/html/_sources/manual/pyaqsapiFunctions-Long.rst.txt

 * bypqao.qa_one_point_qc,
 * bypqao.qa_pep_audit

-Functions in this family of functions aggregate data at the Primary Quality Assurance Organization (pqao) level.
-All functions accept the following
+Functions exported by the bypqao submodule aggregate data at the
-  variables:
+    Primary Quality Assurance Organization (pqao) level.
+All functions accept the following variables:

 * parameter:
 * bdate: